anandanramadoss/anandan/README.md

 - The AI enabled social distancing app can show the number of social distancing violations done by users at a particular time.

 - The Bluetooth based social distancing alert will warn users whenever a person comes nearby based on the internsity of Bluetooth signals.

+# Umbra Social Distancing - Business Model

+- <b>Community Help </b>: Every person who is going out for work , shopping , social cause , front line works for Covid-19 will be benefited by this application

+- <b>Ease of Use </b>: Very user friendly application which can be used by all the people from different age range very easily

+- <b>Quick Set-up </b>: Can be easily integrated with existing CCTV cameras , no additional hardware needed for set-up

+- <b>Customised Dashboards </b>: Dashboards can be customised based on the clients need which will help for better analysis of data and situation

+- <b>The client doesn't have to spend extra money on any hardware.
+We support IOS & Android devices

+- <b>Platform and not Product </b>: Beauty of UMBRA , it’s not a product ,it’s a platform which can be integrated with any system/application

 # Escape Characters